 These are books and pamphlets that help shape the Church of the Covenant Community.

 Click on the book covers to link directly to Amazon.com and other suppliers.
-Many items are also available at The Potter’s House Book Service.
-Many of these books are also available in the book section in the Lodge of the Fishermen.
+Some of these books are also available in the book section in the Lodge of the Fishermen.

 Subtitled “A Guide Toward Being in Diverse, Healing Community Rooted in Reconciliation and Justice,” the 52-page booklet addresses the ways in which the Church of the Saviour is evolving from its beginnings to this newer model 58 years later.
 Quoting from the book: “This book is for all who sense that the church still is God’s hope for the world, and who long to join others in living with greater integrity the transforming good news of Jesus Christ.”

 Review by Colin Andrews: It has been my privilege to visit with the Church of the Saviour and I have heard Gordon Cosby preach often.
 This book is a superb collection of his sermons.The script is simple to read and the theology is profound because he lives out a life of deep commitment and represents one of the most credible and compassionate Christian communities I have ever connected with.This book is a must for anyone who is serious about the Gospel of Christ.

 This is the beginning story of the Church of The Saviour, an ecumenical church in Washington, DC, out of which the Potter’s House and approximately 50 other ministries have been born.
 This exciting story captures how the Christian life can be a vital, life-giving, challenging experience.
 Sometimes called an “unconventional or non-traditional church”, the Church of The Saviour is actually a church firmly rooted in the first-century church, where members are continually discovering again for the first time what it is that God wants to accomplish in and through them.